 UVA and UVB Rays

-Light that reaches us from the sun is made up of long wave ultraviolet A (UVA) rays and short wave ultraviolet B (UVB).
-UVA rays can reach us any day whether it is sunny or not.
-They can go through clouds and even glass.
+Light rays that reach us from the sun are made up of long-wave ultraviolet A (UVA) and short-wave ultraviolet B (UVB).
+UVA rays can reach us any day, even when it’s cloudy or through glass.
 UVAs are most common, making up about 95% of the rays that reach the earth.
 These rays pass through our skin deep into the dermis, which is the skin’s thickest layer.
-You may not feel a sunburn from the UVA rays but exposure to them can cause wrinkling, premature aging of the skin, and skin cancer.
+You may not feel a sunburn from the UVA rays, but exposure to them can cause wrinkling, premature aging of the skin, and skin cancer.

 UV Index

-The UV Index is a measure of the amount of UV in the sunlight reaching the planet’s surface at a certain location, time of year, and under current conditions.
+The UV Index measures the amount of UV in the sunlight reaching the planet’s surface at a certain location, time of year, and under current conditions.
 It is expressed in terms of the risks of exposure to that amount of radiation.
-You can typically find it in the local paper or online at www.epa.gov or you can find an app for that.
+You can typically get this from the EPA website or most weather apps.

-So now you know a little terminology, what can you do to prevent damage to yourself and the kids in your program?
-Here are the most effective methods of keeping UV exposure to a minimum without becoming a hermit or coming out only at night.
+Now that you know the terminology, what can you do to prevent damage to yourself and the kids in your summer program?
+Here are the most effective methods of keeping UV exposure to a minimum during the long summer days.

 Choose Your Outside Time Wisely

-As I mentioned before, peak UVB hours are from 10 am to 4 pm.
-If you can keep outside activities to a minimum during these hours you will be a sun-blocking hero.
-However, due to the hours of your program/camp, you know that may not be possible.
-So…
+As previously mentioned, peak UVB hours are from 10am to 4pm.
+If you can keep outside activities to a minimum during these hours, you will be a sun-blocking hero.
+However, due to the hours of most summer activities, you know that may not be possible.

-If you are really trying to protect yourself from the sun, the general theory is “more is better.”
-You’ll want long sleeves versus short; long pants rather than shorts; and a wide-brimmed hat (3” around) covers your face, ears, and scalp better than a visor.
+If you’re trying to protect yourself from the sun, the general clothing theory is “more is better.”
+You’ll want long sleeves, long pants, and a wide-brimmed hat (3 inches around) that adequately covers your face, ears, and scalp.

 Take Cover